-Sweating (hyperhidrosis) is caused by over-stimulation of the sweat glands by the sympathetic nerves and in most cases there is no other underlying disorder.
-The palms of the hands and the soles of the feet have the highest concentration of sweat glands and therefore these two areas are mostly affected by hyperhidrosis.
-Hyperhidrosis can also involve the armpits, face, scalp and body.
+Sweating (hyperhidrosis) is caused by over-stimulation of the sweat glands by the sympathetic nerves, and in most cases, there is no other underlying disorder.
+The palms of the hands and the soles of the feet have the highest concentration of sweat glands and therefore these two areas are most commonly affected by hyperhidrosis.
+Hyperhidrosis can also affect the armpits, face, scalp and body.

 POST OPERATIVE RISKS

-Rebound hyperhidrosis.
-This is excessive sweating which occurs on the back and chest to some degree in about 30 to 40% of patients.
+- Rebound hyperhidrosis This is excessive sweating which occurs on the back and chest to some degree in about 30 to 40% of patients.
 Some studies suggest the incidence is higher.
 For most patients this is not troublesome and settles spontaneously.
-However in 2-5% of patients, rebound sweating can be severe and disabling.
+However, in 2-5% of patients, rebound sweating can be severe and disabling.
 In rare cases the rebound is so severe the patient regrets the operation.
 Unfortunately, it cannot be reversed with further surgery.
 Some patients, for example those with facial/scalp sweating and older patients are at greater risk.

-Pneumothorax - air around the lung.
+- Pneumothorax - air around the lung.
 This is uncommon and when it occurs is usually small, not noticed by the patient, and does not require treatment.
 However, if it causes shortness of breath, the air can be allowed to escape through a small tube placed in the chest.
 This will delay discharge from hospital by a day or two.

-Horner’s Syndrome.
-This occurs if there is interference of the sympathetic supply to the eye.
+- Horner’s Syndrome This occurs if there is interference of the sympathetic supply to the eye.
 The pupil becomes constricted and the eyelid may droop.
 This is extremely rare (1-2 in 1000 cases).

-Pain may be experienced in the back due to inflammation in the lining of the lung, which settles with anti-inflammatories.
-In addition it is common for the ribs to feel sore, but this is easily controlled with simple analgesia.
+- Pain may be experienced in the back due to inflammation in the lining of the lung, which settles with anti-inflammatories.
+In addition, it is common for the ribs to feel sore, but this is easily controlled with simple analgesia.

-Pleurisy may occur due to inflammation of the lining of the lung (pleura).
+- Pleurisy may occur due to inflammation of the lining of the lung (pleura).
 This occurs commonly 2 or 3 days after the procedure.
 It is often perceived as a pulled muscle between the shoulder blades.
-It can sometimes causes severe pain, but is usually controlled with anti-inflammatories.
+It can sometimes cause severe pain, but is usually controlled with anti-inflammatories.
 It invariably settles spontaneously.

-Dry hands!
+- Dry hands!
 Although this is the aim for many patients, those undergoing sympathectomy for other causes such as facial blushing or axillary hyperhidrosis need to be warned of this.
 This problem is easily remedied with moisturisers.

-Gustatory sweating involves facial sweating following meals, particular spicy foods.
+- Gustatory sweating involves facial sweating following meals, particular spicy foods.
 This occurs to some extent in 5 to 10% of patients.